 You may need to consider whether you are to continue to act for the client if no alternative arrangements (as set out above) can be agreed upon.

-If the client has agreed to make payment to a third party directly you should make sure the client is clear about this and knows how, when and to who they should make any payments.
+If the client has agreed to make payment to a third party directly, you should make sure the client is clear about this and knows how, when and to who they should make any payments.
 You should keep a record of the communication with your client and a note of when the payment has been made.

 There may be circumstances where this arises, for example, More

 If advance payments from a client exceed the final fees that you set out in your bill to the client when the work is completed.
-Though you do not operate a client account you will still need to comply with Rule 2.5 of the Accounts Rules and make sure that client money is returned promptly to the client as soon as there is no longer any proper reason to hold the money.
+Though you do not operate a client account you still need to comply with Rule 2.5 of the Accounts Rules and make sure that client money is returned promptly as soon as there is no longer any proper reason to hold the money.

 Yes – providing it is appropriate in the circumstances.
 More